An exciting new venture in systems medicine.

 Imbalanced gut microbiota can affect these modifications which, in turn, are associated with a wide range of symptoms and illnesses.
 Going beyond the symptoms to also identify and treat these underlying processes allows greater precision, personalisation and better health outcomes.
 The process of treatment also provides an opportunity to ‘process’ life experiences and re-evaluate our sense of self.

-If you’d like to see how some of our patients have found their way to wellness, just visit our Case Study page.
-They deal with patients from birth to older age, and a range of conditions from anxiety and colitis to depression and a congenital diarrhoea disorder.
+If you’d like to see how some of our participants have found their way to wellness, just visit our related Gut Health Science Case Study page.
+The cases deal with participants from birth to older age, and a range of conditions from anxiety and colitis to depression and a congenital diarrhoea disorder.

 If you are a professional, interested in furthering your knowledge of this approach, and the clinical + scientific method that underpins the programs, please visit the not-for-profit predecessor of Gut Brain Science — Gut Health Science — for more background and a series of Education Modules for GPs, Pharmacists, Nutritionists and other Allied Health Professionals.